How to Record Vocals

 With vocals, you may discover that a $200 mic fits the voice your recording better than a $3,000 one, so strive to not get too carried away with costly gear.
 Simply since you’re utilizing a costlier mic doesn’t essentially imply you’ll get a better end outcome.

 When recording a lead vocal, we all the time go for a large-diaphragm condenser microphone as they are typically clearer and extra delicate compared to dynamic mics.
 They’re excellent for capturing the element and nuances that make a vocal distinctive, and that’s what makes a vocal recording nice.

 To not say dynamic mics can’t work with vocals, however, usually, they’re utilized in live conditions because they’re usually just a little more robust.

-There are so many in the marketplace inside the $200 to $500 range that’s of wonderful quality so that you don’t essentially have to break the bank.
+There are so many in the marketplace inside the $200 to $500 range that are of wonderful quality so that you don’t essentially have to break the bank.
 We’ve discovered that a Rode NT2000, which is around $500 sounds finest for our purpose.
 Before that, we used the Behringer B2Pro which was lower than $200.

 That is a simple one.
 You need the microphone as near your mouth as possible, right?
 Well no!

 It’s all too frequent seeing folks record once they’re far too near a microphone.
 In case your lips are touching the mic, then you’re going to undergo a complete host of issues, such as the proximity effect.
 You really, actually need to keep away from this.

 Ideally, the microphone must be one hand away from your mouth.

 We imply one hand width out of your mouth.
 It’s additionally good to note that it must be the singers’ hands.
 That is actually necessary.
 If you should record again on one other day, you then need the setup to be exactly the same; in any other case, the recordings might be noticeably different.

 This distance offers a variety of clarity whereas additionally avoiding the dreaded boomy proximity effect.